sulli72/sulli72.github.io/_projects/2_project.md

 ---
 layout: page
-title: project 2
+title: A Tutorial on Characteristic Boundary Conditions
-description: a project with a background image and giscus comments
+description: An introductory note set on the theory and implementation of characteristic boundary conditions for hyperbolic conservation laws
-img: assets/img/3.jpg
+img: assets/img/one_in_sketch.png
 importance: 2
-category: work
+category: Fun
 giscus_comments: true
 ---